 You can restore files and folders from an Azure virtual machine backup.

-For Linux proxy, you can perform live browse and restore files from streaming and backup copy jobs only.
+You can perform live browse and restore of files from streaming, IntelliSnap, and backup copy jobs.

 Commvault indexes guest files and folders of Windows and Linux virtual machines on Azure streaming and IntelliSnap backup copies.